Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Methodology

 The matrices $ \mathbf{y},\mathbf{G}, \mathbf{z}$ are safety constraints based on eq.~(\ref{eqn:ineq_const}). $ ^\top$ is the quadrotor's current position, velocity, and acceleration respectively, $ \mathbf{x}_f$ is the goal position.
 This results in a time-optimized trajectory\ in Fig.~\ref{fig:traj_planning}e.

 Structuring the problem using waypoints instead of coefficients improves our optimization in three ways.
 First, optimizing on waypoints reduces the number of optimization variables compared to coefficients when increasing the number of splines.
-For example, with $f$ number of splines of order $5$, the number of optimization variables using waypoints is $3(f+1)$ while using coefficients it requires $6f$.
-Next, the gradients are much better conditioned on functions like $t_i^2$ and $t_i$ as opposed to optimizing over coefficients which involve the inverse, $\frac{1}{t_i}$ or $\frac{1}{{t_i}^2}$.
-Finally, it is easier to initialize our optimizer because waypoints have a better physical interpretation with respect to coefficients.
+For example, with $f$ number of splines with $6$ coefficients and $1$ time variable per spline, we would have $7f$ optimization variables.
+Using our method, the number of optimization variable is $3(f+1)+f-6$ or $4f-3$ optimization variables.
+We have $f+1$ waypoints, $f$ time variables, and since the start and end waypoints are set to values we can replace them with constants resulting in $-6$ optimization variables.
+Next, the gradients are much better conditioned on functions like $t_i^2$ and $t_i$ as opposed to optimizing over coefficients which involve the inverse, $\frac{1}{t_i}$ or $\frac{1}{{t_i}^2}$ like in eq.~\ref{eqn:coeff_spline}.
+Finally, it is easier to initialize our optimizer because waypoints have a better interpetability than coefficients.

 Subsequently, we define our safety constraints.
-The safe flight corridors are defined by their position constraints lower $\mathbf{l} = [l_0,l_1,...l_f]^\top$ and upper $\mathbf{u} = [u_0,u_1,...u_f]^\top$ for each corridor.
+The safe flight corridors are defined by their position constraints lower $\mathbf{l} = [l_0,l_1,...l_{f-1}]^\top$ and upper $\mathbf{u} = [u_0,u_1,...u_{f-1}]^\top$ for each corridor.
 With these bounds, we formulate our safety constraints from eq.~(\ref{eqn:traj_op_problem}), $\mathbf{y}$, $\mathbf{G}, \mathbf{z}$, based on the convex hull property of Bernstein polynomials \cite{bebot}.
+We prove this property in the appendix of this work as well.
 The convex hull property states bounds on the coefficients are equivalent to bounds on the full trajectory defined formally as

 where $\mathbf{v}_m$, $\mathbf{a}_m$ is the maximum velocity and acceleration respectively. $\mathbf{A}_i$ is the matrix to map waypoints to coefficient defined in eq.~(\ref{eqn:way_coeff_convert}). $\mathbf{D}_i^{(m!)}\in \mathbb{R}^{ (6-m) \times 6}$ is a differentiation matrix that converts the coefficient to the $m$-th time derivative's coefficient.
 The matrix $\mathbf{D}_i^{(m!)}$ is composed from $\mathbf{D}_i^{(m)} \in \mathbb{R}^{ (6-m) \times (7-m)}$ as